deepakjois/hs-logo/README.md

 Logo interpreter written in Haskell, specialized for turtle graphics.
 Still very much a WIP.
-Lot of the language still needs to be implemented, but it is still fairly functional.
+Lot of the language still needs to be implemented, but it is fairly functional already.

 For those who like to live dangerously, here is a quickstart:

-* Install diagrams and related dependencies.
+* Install [diagrams](http://projects.haskell.org/diagrams/) and related dependencies.
 Here is a [gist of instructions](https://gist.github.com/1683922) if you are on OS X.
 * Clone the Git repo for hs-logo
 * Run `cabal configure && cabal build`

-* You can now try out some logo programs in the `examples` folder
+You can now try out some logo programs in the [examples](https://github.com/deepakjois/hs-logo/tree/master/examples) folder

     % dist/build/hs-logo/hs-logo examples/snowflake.logo -o ~/tmp/snowflake.png